Application for Projects on JUQUEEN

 Large-scale projects (35 million core hours or more) are peer-reviewed by a committee of the GCS.
 If approved they will get increased user support and preferential processing of their jobs.

 Computing time periods are yearly - with the possibility of application twice per year - and will begin on 1 May and on 1 November each year.
-The next computing time period will begin on 1 November 2013 and will end on 31 October 2014.

 Please, first prepare a detailed project description that you will have to upload to the electronic questionnaire as a pdf file.
 Follow the guidelines about form, content and size of the project description.
 Take particular care that